 Step back and take a hard look at your commercial property.

-It might be time to spruce your place up with some landscape enhancements.
+It might be time to spruce your place up with some landscaping improvements.

 But are they tax deductible?

-David Keffer, branch manager at Level Green Landscaping, walks us through it.
+Keep reading to learn more, as David Keffer, a branch manager at Level Green Landscaping, walks us through it, including:

-“Here in the metro DC area, the commercial real estate market is booming,” Keffer says.
-“There’s been a lot of development for many years, and the buildings that were constructed in the 1980s and '90s are starting to look dated.
-They need to make improvements to their landscaping as well as to their buildings.”
+“There’s been a lot of development for many years, and the buildings that were constructed in the 1980s and '90s are starting to look dated,” Keffer says.

 The right landscape enhancements make your retail site more beautiful, welcoming, comfortable and current.

-“Shopping centers built decades ago aren’t attracting retail tenants they way they need to,” Keffer says.
-“We’ve landscaped four or five of these retail centers, making them appealing and competitive.”
+“Shopping centers built decades ago aren’t attracting retail tenants the way they need to,” Keffer says.
+“We’ve re-landscaped four or five of these retail centers, making them appealing and competitive.”

 According to the Internal Revenue Service, a capital improvement meets one of these criteria: